arunkpv/vsd-hdp/docs/Day5.md

 | ![D5_disassemble_sum1toN_O1](/docs/images/D5_disassemble_sum1toN_O1.png) | ![D5_disassemble_sum1toN_Ofast](/docs/images/D5_disassemble_sum1toN_Ofast.png) |
 <br>

-## Lab 3: Use the Interactive Debug mode in Spike RISC-V ISA sim to observe the execution of the program with -Ofast flag
+### 5.3.2 Lab: Use the Interactive Debug mode in Spike RISC-V ISA sim to observe the execution of the program with -Ofast flag

 A small example of how to use the debug mode can be found in the following page: [Interactive Debug Mode](https://github.com/riscv-software-src/riscv-isa-sim#interactive-debug-mode)

 To enter the interactive debug mode, launch spike with ```-d``` option: